st003/ticketing-system/README.md

 Linux/MacOS
 ```
-./mvnw package
+./mvnw compile
 ```

-To start the application, run the command:
+To start the application locally, run the command:

 Linux/MacOS
 ```